-Before founding MAULCO. in 2005, Mathias Maul graduated with a Master’s in linguistics (speech recognition and Japanese), computer science (artificial intelligence and machine learning) and English (nonsense literature).
+Before founding MAULCO. in 2005, Mathias Maul graduated with a Master’s in linguistics (speech recognition and Japanese), computer science (machine learning and AI) and English (nonsense literature).
 Working as software engineer and running his private brief psychotherapy practice in parallel taught him that humans are, for the most part, more easily debugged than software.

 Inga Skowranek has the uncanny ability to (satisfactorily) reply to questions before they’ve even finished forming in the asker’s brain.
 An expert in user experience and systemic consulting, she uses every instant of a conversation to maximum effect while remaining in a zen-like mood that would make sheep blush with envy.

 In his profession (and, indeed, passion) as International Sales Director, Alexander Korzendorfer’s impressive name fits his outward appearance perfectly.
 When talking to sales prospects however, he is neither talking them down nor talking down to them: Hearing customers’ each and every need and reaching win-win goals is his forte, as is his unique mix of American can-do attitude and German structure.